Sweet Potato Boats with Maple Pecan Magic (So Stinkin’ Good!)

 These cute little Maple Pecan Sweet Potato Boats are like mini sweet potato casseroles but in individual portions!
-They’re sweet, creamy, and have that yummy, toasty, marshmallow topping, just like the casserole does.
+They’re sweet, creamy, and have that yummy, toasty, marshmallow topping…… the perfect small-batch side dish for Thanksgiving, Christmas, or whenever you’re craving something fall and cozy.

 Highlights Of This Holiday Side Dish